Xqhare/tyche/README.md

 Tyche (pronounced TY-kee) is a Rust library designed for generating high-quality pseudorandom numbers.
 It provides various functionalities for different use cases, emphasizing security and ease of use.

+Tyche is stable, feature complete (for now) and production ready.

 Tyche is not a replacement for a crate like [rand](https://crates.io/crates/rand) but is significantly smaller and more focused on its feature set.

+Tyche is a lightweigt wrapper around the inbuilt CSPRNG in UNIX systems, providing convinient access to it with `random_u8()` and converting the entropy into several useful datatypes.

 ## Features